 Set on a picture-perfect 300-acre estate in Cong, Co.
 Mayo, Ashford Castle offers some of the most beautiful venues for private dining in Ireland.
 Whether you choose the Connaught Room (traditionally reserved for afternoon tea), Cullens at the Cottage (casual dining), opt for bistro-style cuisine in The Dungeon restaurant or a formal sitting at George V restaurant, you can be guaranteed a luxury five-star private dining experience like no other.

-The gorgeous ivy-clad Hayfield Manor is located in Cork city and has a range of private dining options fit for any special occasion.
+The gorgeous ivy-clad Hayfield Manor is located in Cork city, az and has indoor playground and a range of private dining options fit for any special occasion, perfect for all ages.
 As a member of Good Food Ireland, the hotel and its restaurants are committed to championing Irish cuisine and promoting local and artisan food producers in their menus.
 Overlooking the gardens, Orchids Restaurant provides a scenic backdrop to any celebration, while the elegant surroundings of Perrotts Garden Bistro make it a favourite with Sunday lunch guests.

 This 5-star luxury resort overlooks the spectacular Lakes of Killarney and offers guests the option to dine in the cosmopolitan of The Lake Room where the expertise of Executive Head Chef Jakub Jurusik promises to elevate any private dining experience.
 Meanwhile, The Heights Lounge & Piano Bar is the ideal setting for a casual catch-up over drinks.
 When the sun is shining, there’s no better spot to enjoy the glorious sight of the Macgillycuddy’s Reeks mirrored in the Killarney lakes than The View Bar & Terrace.